Solution to Hessian type equations with prescribed singularity on compact Kahler manifold: Preliminaries

-Given $u,v\in\mbox{SH}_m(X,\omega)$, we say that $u$ is less singular than $u$ if there exists a constant $C$ such that $v\leq u+C$.
+Given $u,v\in\mbox{SH}_m(X,\omega)$, similarly to quasi-psh functions, we say that $u$ is less singular than $u$ if there exists a constant $C$ such that $v\leq u+C$.
 We say that $u$ has the same singularity type as $v$ if there exists a constant $C$ such that $u-C\leq v\leq u+C$.
 In the flat case, Blocki proved in \cite{Blo05} that $m$-sh functions are in $L^p$ for any $p<n/(n-m)$, and conjectured that it holds for $p< nm/(n-m)$.
-Using the $L^{\infty}$ estimate due to Dinew and Kolodziej, one can prove the same integrability property for $\omega$-$m$-sh functions, see \cite{LN15}. \begin{defn} Following Bedford-Taylor's works (see also \cite{LN22}), we can define complex hessian operator for any $\omega$-$m$-sh functions $u_1,u_2,...,u_m$ (not necessarily bounded):
+Using the $L^{\infty}$ estimate due to Dinew and Kolodziej, one can prove the same integrability property for $\omega$-$m$-sh functions, see \cite{LN15}. \begin{defn} Following Bedford-Taylor (see also \cite{LN15}), we can define complex hessian operator for any $\omega$-$m$-sh functions $u_1,u_2,...,u_m$ (not necessarily bounded):

 where $U^{s}:=\cap_{p=1}^{m}\{u_{p}>-s\}$ and $u^{s}:=\max(u,-s)$.

 \end{defn} When $u_1=...=u_m=u$ we simply denote the Hessian measure $H_m(u,u,...,u)$ by $H_m(u)$.
 By stokes' theorem,

 A Borel set $E$ is called $m$-polar (with respect to $\omega$) if there exists $u\in\mbox{SH}(X,\omega)$ such that $E\subset\{u=-\infty\}$.
 Since $H_k(u)$ is the strong limit of $\mathbf{1}_{\{u>-j\}}H_k(u_j)$, the positive measure $H_k(u)$ does not charge $m$-polar sets (see \cite[Lemma 2.4]{LN22}).